bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.385897856517935in"} -->

-So, if I go back down to my screen now, you can see that it actually hides some of the other stuff that\'s there.
-I\'m going to make my screen smaller.
-You can see I can scroll up and down here, but it\'s impossible to see the things that are underneath the navbar.
+So, if I go back down to my screen now, you can see that it actually hides some of the other stuff that&apos;s there.
+I&apos;m going to make my screen smaller.
+You can see I can scroll up and down here, but it&apos;s impossible to see the things that are underneath the navbar.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->